HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 ## Conclusion

 In 2024, we saw CDNs leading the charge on adopting emerging technologies like HTTP/3, and that pattern has held steady into 2025.
 Looking at features like Brotli and Zstandard compression or TLS 1.3 encryption, CDNs make it easy for sites to implement these improvements through simple configuration changes instead of overhauling entire fleets of servers, load balancers, and networking equipment.

+Our 2025 analysis reveals that CDNs have become the vanguard of web protocol evolution, with leading providers like Cloudflare achieving 69% HTTP/3 adoption compared to less than 5% for origin servers.
+This 10-15x difference demonstrates how edge infrastructure drives the adoption of next-generation web standards.

+Key findings from our 2025 analysis include:
+- **Protocol Leadership**: CDNs show 29-45% HTTP/3 adoption versus <7% for origins
+- **Security Excellence**: 95.6% of CDN traffic uses TLS 1.3, compared to 77.7% for origin servers
+- **Compression Innovation**: Leaders like Automattic achieve 97.5% Brotli adoption, with Zstandard growing from 3% to 12% year-over-year
+- **Performance Advantages**: CDNs deliver DNS responses 19% faster on mobile and 60% faster on desktop

 This year we took a deeper look at HTTP/3 and revisited Early Hints, which we first examined in 2024.
 For the first time, we broke out CDN performance and security and will dive deeper in 2026, specifically on trade-offs that exist between both topics.
 We initially planned to include IPv6 analysis, but the data wasn't reliable enough to draw meaningful conclusions.
 We hope to address IPv6 adoption in the 2026 chapter once we have more robust measurements.